 - Cramps and tightness in breasts and pelvic area

 Add 3-5 drops to a diffuser and inhale the calming scents while going about your daily routine in the house or at bedtime when you retire for the night.
+Alternatively, use one of our aromatherapy necklaces or bracelets.
 The diffused scents will help with night sweats and sleep disruptions by promoting deeper sleep.

 Alternatively, dribble a few drops on a napkin or cloth that you can take with you anywhere yo go, or place the cloth next to your pillow or on your covers.
 Aromatherapy necklaces are also a good option to inhale the scents regardless where you are.

 Add 6-10 drops to a hot bath and relax for 20 minutes.
 The scents of this essential oil blend will relax any cramps and bloating you may have and calm the mind for a restful sleep.